 “I am concerned that the requirement may have a negative impact on efforts to provide affordable housing,” Del.
 Mark Cole (R-88th) told Tysons Reporter for why he voted against the bill.

 Since the bill affects a specific locality, it will need two-thirds approval to pass in the Senate.
 A Senate version of the bill from State Sen. J. Chapman Petersen (D-34th) was most recently in the Committee on Local Government.

-Tysons Reporter reached out to Petersen’s office to find out when the bill might head to the Senate floor for a vote and will update this story when more information is available.
+Tysons Reporter reached out to Petersen’s office to find out when the bill might head to the Senate floor for a vote and will provide an update when more information is available.